 Dancing - Hire a salsa instructor to give a brief dance class or teach a few steps.
 Encourage people to get up out of their chairs and dance together.

 Invite Your Pet - Ask participants to introduce their pet to the group, and to share a funny anecdote about their pet.

 If you’re holding an event specifically for networking, there is highly customized software built explicitly for this purpose.
-Here are some we recommend.
+Here are a few worth considering: